 Spreading solutions nationally

 ROC USA has also invited leaders of their local communities to become leaders on a national scale.
 Lois Parris of Lakes Region MHP Cooperative in Belmont was on ROC USA’s founding board of directors.
-Several NH co-op members have attended ROC USA’s annual leadership institute, “Resident-Owned Community Leaders . . .
-Better Together” and returned with valuable skills and a hefty dose of inspiration.
+Several NH co-op members have attended ROC USA’s annual leadership institute and returned with valuable skills and a hefty dose of inspiration.

 The partnership with ROC USA has many benefits for NH co-ops in the near future.
-Very soon, we’ll make a marketing package available to any resident-owned community that has homes for sale or available lots.
-ROC USA and ROC-NH have created an online community center that will include the management guide that is currently available only in print.
+ROC USA and ROC-NH have created an online community center, including the management guide that was currently available only in print.

 As every community volunteer knows, it’s a beautiful thing when a bunch of people see the value of your goal and pitch in to accomplish it.